mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md.md

 This document updates {{RFC2622}} and {{RFC4012}} by specifying `src-members`, a new attribute on as-set and route-set objects in the Routing Policy Specification Language (RPSL).
-This attribute allows references between sets to include a specific registry name, avoiding problematic ambiguity while resolving.
+This attribute allows a specific registry to be specified for each member in a set, avoiding problematic ambiguity when resolving set members.
 A new validation rule allows gradual upgrades and backwards compatibility.

 --- middle